 Interesting for climbing is only the north side of the Ďumbier Massif.
 Summer climbing is not permitted.
 (If it were, it would be difficult due to patches of grass and loose rocks.)
 Despite the area lying in a strict nature reserve, climbing is allowed from 10 December until the end of February, but only for members of a Slovak club JAMES and their partners.
 On the east the area is bounded by Štajnerova vežička and Lehotský komín.
 The latter (komin = chimney) only marks the border of this area and cannot be used for climbing.
 In the west the boundary of the climbing area is marked by Ludárova kopa and Kamzičie sedlo.
 Descent is possible only via Huťkov žľab (žľab = couloir) or Východný žľab.

-Some of the routes in the northern face:
+Here are some of the routes on the north face: